diogotcorreia/master-thesis/docs/content/ch07-conclusion.typ

 As a final note,
-the results of the accompanying literature review and this thesis as a whole will hopefully be able to generate awareness for developers to be careful when using the `getattr`/`setattr` constructs, and for researchers to further investigate this topic and ways to detect and prevent class pollution in Python.
+the results of the accompanying literature review and this thesis as a whole will hopefully generate awareness for developers to be careful when using the `getattr`/`setattr` constructs, and for researchers to further investigate this topic, particularly ways to detect and prevent class pollution in Python.